claudia-viaro/Wdss-UCLdss_research/README.md

 :white_check_mark: Work closely with experienced data scientists, graduates and PhD students

 ## Target
-The scheme is open to any university student interested in cleaning datasets, producing graphics, learning about statistical models, and applying ML algorithms to real datasets.
-There are no strict requirements as per subject of your studies - data science skills are valuable tools to master in plenty of work areas! :vertical_traffic_light: Check out the level of complexity of projects!  <br />
+The scheme is open to any university student interested in cleaning datasets, producing graphics, learning about statistical models, and applying ML algorithms to real datasets. <mark style="background-color: #FFFF00">There are no requirements as per subject of your studies - data science skills are valuable tools to master in plenty of work areas!</mark>  <br />

+:vertical_traffic_light **Check out the level of complexity of projects!**  <br />

 The scheme is run by students for students - it intends to be an informal way to conduct a research experience that you may encounter for your dissertation or in other work experiences, it can turn out to be useful for your MSc or job application.
 We may plan a social event at Warwick or UCL (or both!) for the scheme's participants to chat about the projects, results and challenges with a glass of cold beer :beer: